For Better or For Worse by Lynn Johnston for June 04, 2013

 3. Missing large

-Cigray59 Premium Member almost 11 years ago
+Cigray59 Premium Member over 11 years ago

 exactly why most of europe views us a “spoiled americans”